For the People, By the People

 A Work In Progress…

-So governments need to obey public will, or suffer the consequences.
+So governments need to obey public will or suffer the consequences.
 Or rather, that’s how democracy should work!
-However, if you’ve been following international developments, you’d certainly be forgiven a healthy dose of the cynicism.
+However, if you’ve been following international developments, you’d certainly be forgiven a healthy dose of cynicism.
 Still, despite all the recent letdowns, there are plenty of historical examples that support the effectiveness of social movements.
 People can effect change.
 It requires collective action.

 Of course, in an ideal world governments would simply represent the genuine interests of their people, to begin with (that’s what we’re aiming for).
 If that were true, then civil unrest would become relatively obscure.